Croc 2

-Croc 2 is a platform game developed by Argonaut Software and published by Fox Interactive.
+Croc 2 is a 1999 platform game developed by Argonaut Software and published by Fox Interactive.
 The sequel to Croc: Legend of the Gobbos, it revolves around the title character going on a quest to search for his missing parents, as well as saving the Inventor Gobbo from a revived Baron Dante.

-Croc 2 was released for the Sony PlayStation in 1999, and later for Microsoft Windows and Game Boy Color in 2000 and 2001, respectively.
+Croc 2 was released for the Sony PlayStation in 1999, and for Windows in 2000.
+A 2D adaptation for the Game Boy Color was released in 2001.
 A port of the game for the Dreamcast was also planned but ultimately cancelled.
 The game's release was accompanied by a heavy advertising campaign, with Fox cross-promoting the game alongside Nabisco's "Gummi Savers" brand of candy.
 Croc 2 received mixed reviews, with critics particularly praising the game's graphics while criticizing its camera and difficulty.

 Gameplay

 Croc 2 features gameplay similar to its predecessor; the player controls Croc through various open-ended levels in order to complete various missions.
-The game's levels are split across 4 Gobbo "villages" and are accessed through an open HUB world.
-The missions involve helping other Gobbos with a certain task, such as rescuing another Gobbo who is trapped within a steel cage and chasing a Dantini through a stage in order to retrieve a stolen sandwich.
+The game's levels are split across four Gobbo "villages" and are accessed through an open hub world.
+The missions involve helping other Gobbos with a certain task such as rescuing another Gobbo who is trapped within a steel cage and chasing a Dantini through a stage in order to retrieve a stolen sandwich.
 After completing a certain number of levels in a village, a boss level is opened up, which allows access to the next village when completed.
-There's also levels requiring players to control vehicles such as; a go-kart, a speedboat, a hang glider, a hot air balloon and a giant snowball among others.
+There are also levels requiring players to control vehicles such as a go-kart, a speedboat, a hang glider, a hot air balloon and a giant snowball among others.

-Levels contain various collectible items, including 100 crystals and 5 multicolored crystals scattered throughout the stage.
-The colored gems are hidden in different places throughout the stage, and require completing a platform challenge or completing a puzzle in order to be retrieved.
-Finding all 5 colored gems makes a golden trophy appear at the end of the level that is collected by traversing through a small platforming challenge.
-Collecting every trophy in a village allows access to an extra level that can be completed in order to collect a Jigsaw puzzle piece; collecting these pieces is required in order to access the game's fifth and final world consisting of remixed level segments.
-Several items can be purchased at the HUB worlds from Swap Meet Pete, an anthropomorphic cat, some of which are needed to access certain areas and secrets within the game.
-Among these items are heart pots, which lengthen Croc's maximum life count, Gummi Savers Jumps, which can be used as a trampoline in order to reach certain ledges, and the Clockwork Gobbo, a small wind-up robot that can be controlled to collect items by being used on a certain pedestal.
+Levels contain various collectible items, including 100 crystals and five multicolored crystals scattered throughout the stage.
+The colored gems are hidden in different places throughout the stage, and they require completing a platform challenge or completing a puzzle in order to be retrieved.
+Finding all five colored gems makes a golden trophy appear at the end of the level that is collected by traversing through a small platforming challenge.
+Collecting every trophy in a village allows access to an extra level that can be completed in order to collect a Jigsaw puzzle piece; collecting these pieces is required in order to access the game's fifth and final world, consisting of remixed level segments.
+Several items can be purchased at the hub worlds from Swap Meet Pete, an anthropomorphic cat, some of which are needed to access certain areas and secrets within the game.
+Among these items are heart pots, which lengthen Croc's maximum life count; Gummi Savers Jumps, which can be used as a trampoline in order to reach certain ledges; and the Clockwork Gobbo, a small wind-up robot that can be controlled to collect items by being used on a certain pedestal.